 Even though I cannot find it in myself to support the Stormers (almost) ever*, I made an exception this weekend, being a patriot.
 It’s the Lion in me – or at least I hope that’s it.
 Whatever.
 I was going with the odds of us (SA) winning the Super Rugby.
-Historically (apparently, according to darling) no team has ever travelled away for a final and won, with the exception of the time the Bulls nudged in a victory over the Sharks in the shark tank in 2007.
+Historically (apparently, according to darling) no team has ever travelled away for a final and won, with the exception of the time the Bulls nudged a victory over the Sharks in the shark tank in 2007.
 But let’s face it; they did not travel much further than they would reasonably do for a family holiday by the sea, so perhaps that does not count.

-So the Sharks, having kicked ass down under against the Reds the week before while the Stormers did their roots and went for massages, were unlikely victors on Newlands on Saturday.
-The Sharks (or “Sarks” according to Ashwell Willemse in the Supersport studio) put the first points on the board and the Stormers never managed to catch up, not even in the second half when they appeared to have finally tied the laces to their boots.
+So the Sharks, having kicked ass down under against the Reds the week before while the Stormers did their roots and went for massages, were unlikely victors at Newlands on Saturday.
+The Sharks (or “Sarks”, according to Ashwell Willemse in the Supersport studio) put the first points on the board and the Stormers never managed to catch up, not even in the second half when they appeared to have finally tied the laces to their boots.
 We might have to rename them the Centipedes.

 In spite of myself, I was a little in shock.
 Ashwell calls the upcoming final in NZ the “Sarks’ Mission Impossible” and although we hope it turns out for them like it always turns out for Tom Cruise, we hope against the odds.
 Because as we know, Super Rugby is not Hollywood, where shit happening is de rigueur, but the odds are that things will turn out OK.